zulip/zulip/docs/production/deployment.md

 [continue the normal installation instructions](../production/install.html#step-2-install-zulip).
 You can also [upgrade Zulip from Git](../production/upgrade-or-modify.html#upgrading-from-a-git-repository).

-The most common use case for this is upgrading to `master` to get a feature that hasn't made it into an official release yet (often support for a new base OS release).
-See [upgrading to master][upgrade-to-master] for notes on how `master` works and the support story for it, and [upgrading to future releases][upgrade-to-future-release] for notes on upgrading Zulip afterwards.
+The most common use case for this is upgrading to `main` to get a feature that hasn't made it into an official release yet (often support for a new base OS release).
+See [upgrading to main][upgrade-to-main] for notes on how `main` works and the support story for it, and [upgrading to future releases][upgrade-to-future-release] for notes on upgrading Zulip afterwards.

-In particular, we are always very glad to investigate problems with installing Zulip from `master`; they are rare and help us ensure that our next major release has a reliable install experience.
+In particular, we are always very glad to investigate problems with installing Zulip from `main`; they are rare and help us ensure that our next major release has a reliable install experience.

-[upgrade-to-master]: ../production/upgrade-or-modify.html#upgrading-to-master
+[upgrade-to-main]: ../production/upgrade-or-modify.html#upgrading-to-main
 [upgrade-to-future-release]: ../production/upgrade-or-modify.html#upgrading-to-future-releases

 ## Zulip in Docker